 I’m here to report that intensive lifestyle change is doable, sensible, and essential for good health.
-Cardiologist Dr. Dean Ornish is a pioneer of intensive lifestyle change.
+Physician and researcher Dr. Dean Ornish is a pioneer of intensive lifestyle change.
 I had the opportunity to hear him speak at the Harvard Medical School Lifestyle Medicine Conference in July.
 (You can listen to his TED talks here.)
 Dr. Ornish and his team started researching this program decades ago, and they have consistently found positive results.

 Research-based intensive lifestyle change

 So, what exactly that does their program look like?
 It emphasizes nutrition and exercise, as one would expect, but it also addresses psychological factors like loneliness, isolation, depression, and anger.
 Why?
 Because research shows emotional and social health is associated with a reduced risk of disease and premature death.
 He spoke about the importance (research-proven) of connection, intimacy, and love.
 He points out that a lot of “bad” behaviors such as smoking, drinking, and overeating are actually people’s attempts to self-medicate emotional pain.

 Here’s how it works: nine weeks of nutrition and meal prep instruction on a plant-based, low-refined-carb and low-trans-fat diet, as well as shared meals with the group; recommendation for and guidance in three to five hours of moderate physical activity, along with two or three strength-training sessions per week; stress management, communications skills, and relaxation instruction; and a support group.
 The goal is for patients to adopt these health-promoting strategies for the rest of their lives.